-Some may even come with multiple magnification options, allowing you to balance between image quality and image magnification as per your needs.
+Some may even come with multiple magnification options, allowing you to balance between image quality and image magnification based on your needs.

 A greater magnification may also reduce the resolution of the image and the refresh rate may be slightly slower.
 This means that if you use a thermal scope to magnify a very distant object that is moving, or if you magnify such an object while on the move yourself, you may experience some lag in the image refreshing.

-Much like the digital displays, a thermal scope relies on an imaging technology which makes use of image resolution to display a clear and crisp view.
-A simple rule of thumb with thermal scope resolution is that the lower the resolution is, the lower will be the quality and clarity of an image.
-And the higher the resolution is, the clearer the image will be.
+Much like the digital displays, a thermal scope relies on an imaging technology which makes use of image resolution to display a clear and crisp image.
+A simple rule of thumb with thermal scope resolution is: the lower the resolution is, the lower the quality and clarity of an image will be.

 Another upside to a high resolution is that you are able to zoom in at target objects without losing too much of the image quality.
-This is not true for low-resolution scopes which begin to display a distorted and pixilated image when zooming in on an object.
+This is not true for low-resolution scopes which begin to display a distorted and pixelated image when zooming in on an object.

 Resolution is incredibly important in a thermal scope and if you end up purchasing an expensive scope with poor resolution, it will be a waste of money.
-So your best bet is to ensure that you find a scope with the highest possible resolution while staying within your budgetary limits.
+So your best bet is to ensure that you find a scope with the highest possible resolution while staying within your budget limits.

 Thermal scopes come in monochrome or color options.
 A monochrome thermal scope displays the heat map in shades of grey.

 A color thermal scope, on the other hand, is able to display the differences in temperature through various colors, providing a colored heat map.

-Both types of scopes are highly effective although if you’re looking for the absolutely best option, the color scope may help you more accurately navigate in the dark, smoke or haze more accurately.
+Both types of scopes are highly effective although if you’re looking for the absolutely best option, the color scope may help you navigate in the dark, smoke or haze more accurately.

 Different thermal scopes come with different reticle options.
 A reticle is simply a crosshair pointer that helps you accurately close in on a target object.
 Some thermal scopes come with a four-line standard reticle while other may feature a single-dot reticle for pinpoint accuracy.